 And did I mention there are too many amazing shops?
 They all have their specialities, from drinks, food and candy to all kinds of cute things for your home or clothing and accessories.

 The normal stores we’re super Christmassy with beautiful decorations too.

 And even if you don’t like shopping or eating and drinking, you can still have a fun time because you can ice skate or participate in curling too!

-The Christmas Markets in Cologne was really cool, we had a blast visiting the different markets and eating and drinking everything.
+The Christmas Markets in Cologne Germany were really cool, we had a blast visiting the different markets and eating and drinking everything.